An Updated Experimental Evaluation of Graph Bipartization Methods: Quantum-Specific Results

 \subsection{Preprocessing Effectiveness}

 In this subsection we harden the benchmark by applying the reduction routines detailed in Section~\ref{section:reduction_routines}.
 We denote reductions as a partition of the original vertex set $V = V_r \uplus V_o \uplus V_b \uplus V'$.
-The vertices that may be removed without changing $OPT$ are denoted $V_r$.
+The vertices that may be removed without changing \myoct are denoted $V_r$.
 For some fixed optimal solution $S$, vertices $V_o$ must be in $S$ and vertices $V_b$ cannot be in $S$.
 Finally, the remaining vertices are labeled $V'$.
 Analogously, the edges are partitioned into $E = E_r \uplus E'$.
 The sets $V_r$, $E_r$, and $V_o$ may be safely removed from the graph, leaving the reduced graph with vertices $V_b \cup V'$ and edges $E'$.

 Table~\ref{table:preprocessed_summary} summarizes preprocessing results over the non-synthetic datasets.
 We observe that the reduction routines' effectiveness is dataset-dependent.
-The \wh data is amenable to vertex removals, particularly \texttt{WH-j}, which had its largest graph cut from 241 to 74.
+The \wh data is amenable to vertex removals, particularly \texttt{WH-j}, which had its largest graph reduced from 241 to 74 vertices.
 Perhaps due to a very low edge density, the \texttt{WH-aa} also had a significant number of vertices labeled bipartite.
 The \gka dataset was only affected by reductions that fixed \myoct vertices, which can be important for exact algorithms fixed-parameter tractable in the solution size.
 Few reductions applied to the \beasley data, with \texttt{b-100} remaining untouched.
-As seen by the zeroes in the $|V' \cup V_b|$ column, both \wh datasets and \gka had some instances that were completely solved by reduction routines alone.
+Both \wh and \gka data contained instances that were completely solved by preprocessing.